accordproject/template-engine/README.md

 ```
 ### Output AgreementMark (JSON)

-When the TemplateMark and the data JSON is passed to the Template Engine is merges the two, in this case by simply replacing the reference to the `message` variable with its value from the data JSON and to produce an AgreementMark JSON document.
+When the TemplateMark and the data JSON is passed to the Template Engine it merges the two, in this case by simply replacing the reference to the `message` variable with its value from the data JSON and to produce an AgreementMark JSON document.

 This AgreementMark JSON document can then be passed to the `@accordproject/markdown-transform` modules for conversion to markdown, PDF, HTML or DOCX.